paul-bennett/juggle/CONTRIBUTING.md

     results you expected to see.

 * Did Juggle barf?
-  - Juggle should never throw an exception or provide unintelligible output.
+  - Juggle should never experience an unhandled exception or emit unintelligible output.
 If it outputs junk I'd like to know.
   - What query did you use?
 What did you see?

 * Do you find the query syntax confusing or clumsy?